-In some cases, an alcoholic may have trouble even when they are sober, and their behavior may become more unpredictable.
-That’s why the problem of having an alcoholic spouse is rarely, if ever, solved- even when the alcoholic sets down the bottle.
+Even when alcoholics are sober, they may still have trouble and become more unpredictable.
+That’s why having an alcoholic spouse is rarely if not ever solved- even when the alcoholic quits drinking.

 Staying Safe During the Divorce

-The family court may decide to issue a restraining order or an order of protection that bans your alcoholic spouse from bothering you and your children, wasting any of the marital funds, or destroying any marital property while your divorce is working its way through the court system.
+A restraining order or an order of protection handed down by the family court may forbid your alcoholic spouse from harassing you, wasting marital funds, or destroying property while your divorce is pending.

-When you decide to divorce your alcoholic spouse, child custody will become a key issue and could be a point of contention.
-When making any decision regarding the children, courts will want what they believe is in the best interest of the children.
+When you decide to divorce an alcoholic spouse, divorcing an alcoholic wife or husband, child custody will become a key issue.
+Courts want what is in the best interest of the children when making any decisions.

-When a court considers a parent’s alcohol use and/or abuse, they may require independent corroborating evidence of your alcoholic spouse’s behavior.
-This may include police reports, child protective service reports, testimonies from public agencies or a non-profit organization, or reports from public agencies, In some cases, your divorce attorney may hire a substance abuse expert to provide a testimony to the court.
+If a court is taking into consideration a parent’s alcohol use and/or abuse issues, they might require additional supporting evidence of your spouse’s alcoholic behavior.
+This could be in the form of police reports, child protective service reports, testimonies from public agencies or nonprofit organizations, or reports from public agencies.
+In some cases, your divorce attorney may hire a substance abuse expert who can provide testimony to the court.

 Evaluator for Child Custody

-It’s important to note that not every divorce involving an alcoholic spouse will have a child custody evaluator appointed.
-Whether you want an evaluation is something you should discuss with your divorce attorney.
+Note that not every divorce case involving an alcoholic spouse will have a child custody evaluator appointed–this is something you should discuss with your divorce attorney.

 Custody with a Parent Who is an Alcoholic

-If your spouse is an alcoholic or has other substance abuse problems, this can be held against them if it affects their ability to care for your child.
-However, many courts can offer an alternative solution so the child can continue to see both you and your spouse.
+If your spouse is an alcoholic or has other substance abuse problems and it negatively impacts their ability to care for your child, many courts can offer an alternative solution so the child can continue to see both you and your spouse.
 These alternatives include:

-- The alcoholic spouse may be allowed to visit with their child only when they are sober.
+- The spouse with an alcohol problem may be allowed to see their child only when they are not intoxicated.

-- The alcoholic parent may only be allowed to have supervised visitation rights.
+- The alcoholic parent may only be allowed to visit their children if someone else is present.

-- The alcoholic parent could be required to take regular or random alcohol and drug tests.
+- The alcoholic parent would have to take mandatory alcohol and drug tests regularly or randomly.

-- The alcoholic parent could be ordered to go to a rehabilitation center, Alcoholics Anonymous, or another type of group geared toward resolving their addiction.
+- An alcoholic parent could be ordered by the court to go to a rehabilitation center, Alcoholics Anonymous, or any other type of group that would help them resolve their addiction.

 Addiction and Property Division and Spousal Support

-Most courts around the United States will attempt to divide all of your marital assets equally and in a fair manner.
-However, if your spouse has wasted your marital funds to support their addiction, the alcoholic spouse may be penalized when the marital property is divided.
-The same goes for any alimony/spousal support.
+Most courts across America will seek to divide your shared assets as evenly and fairly as possible.
+However, if your spouse has squandered money from the marriage to feed their addiction, they may be held accountable when the property is divided.
+The same goes for any form of spousal support.